lesterrry/mosru/README.md

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mosru.

 ## Important notes
 Please note that library is in beta and may stop working at any time.\
 This software is a proof of concept.